 - Cover the bottom of a heavy pot with olive oil and saute the onion, carrots, pepper and garlic for 20 to 30 minutes, until golden brown.
-This is an important step towards developing the special flavors of the sauce, so don't skip it.
-Add more oil if the vegetables start to stick.
+This is an important step towards developing the special flavors of the sauce, so don’t skip it.
+Add more oil if the vegetables start to stick and stir frequently.

 - Add in the ground meats and cook until they are browned.
 While it is browning, break up the meat well, so there are no large chunks.
-Then add in the wine, tomatoes and water along with the bay leaves and the fresh thyme leaves.
+Then add in the wine, tomatoes, and paste, along with the bay leaves and the fresh thyme leaves.
 Scrape up any browned bits from the bottom of the pot.
 Season with salt and pepper to taste (start with 1 tsp of each)